TarekkMU1911/TarekkMU1911-/README.md

 - 🌱 I’m currently learning AI and ML
 - 📫 I'm Second Level Student in FCAI-CU
 - ⚡ I'm in scolarship in data engineering with Microsoft and MCIT in Egypt
+- 💞️ I’m looking to collaborate on ML and DL workshops and Projects